What Are Vowels? Definition, Sounds, Rules, and Examples

 Frequently Asked Questions About Vowels

-Here are the most common questions people ask about vowels, answered simply.
+These are the most common questions readers ask when they first learn about vowels.

-The five main vowel letters are A, E, I, O, U. The letter Y is sometimes a vowel too — for example, in the words my, try, gym, and happy.
+The five main vowel letters are A, E, I, O, and U. Y is sometimes a vowel in words like my, gym, and happy.